Pros and Cons of Moving to Vienna

 + PRO: Fantastic food

 As an international city, Vienna's restaurant scene is a collection of cuisines from around the world.
-Not to mention Viennese fare, which is famed for its apfelstrudel among other baked delights.
+Then there's also Viennese fare, which is famed for its apfelstrudel among other baked delights.
 Vienna also boasts a sophisticated wine culture.

 - CON: Service can seem rude